Maliah Morris: Western Sydney Wanderers

 On October 3, 2023, Morris signed with Australian club Western Sydney Wanderers.
 She debuted for the team in Western Sydney's season-opening rivalry defeat at the hands of Sydney FC.
 She scored her lone goal with the Wanderers on March 8, 2024, netting a stoppage-time goal that helped salvage a 1–1 draw with Canberra United.
 At the end of the 2023–24 season, Western Sydney announced Morris' departure from the club.

 Racing Power

 Morris signed with Portuguese club Racing Power FC on September 14, 2024.

 International career

 Morris received her first call-up to the United States U18 squad in 2017.
 The following year, she was a member of the La Manga 12 Nations Tournament squad that traveled to Spain and played in 3 matches to start 2018.

 Personal life

-Morris' sister, Makenna, plays soccer professionally for the Washington Spirit.
+Morris' sister, Makenna, plays soccer professionally for Racing Louisville FC.
 The siblings played together on Bethesda SC's ECNL squad and with the Clemson Tigers.
 Their mother is also a former player.